 SEA is using the project findings to develop recommendations for policy and practice that would enable women to access the support they need during the outbreak and in any future public health emergencies.
-It will be publishing a series of thematic briefings covering both findings and recommendations:

 Standard Life Foundation has supported this project (reference 202005-GR000021) as part of its mission to contribute towards strategic change which improves financial well-being in the UK.
 The Foundation funds research, policy work and campaigning activities to tackle financial problems and improve living standards for people on low-to-middle incomes in the UK.
 It is an independent charitable foundation registered in Scotland (SC040877).

 © Copyright 2021 Surviving Economic Abuse | Registered Charity Number 1173256